 Phase 2/3 Clinical Trial to Evaluate Imetelstat in Transfusion-Dependent Participants With Low or Intermediate-1 Risk Myelodysplastic Syndrome (MDS) That is Relapsed/Refractory to Erythropoiesis-Stimulating Agent (ESA) Treatment

 This clinical trial was originally conducted by Janssen Research and Development (Janssen) under a collaboration agreement (see Partners).
-Geron will assume responsibility for this clinical trial once the investigational new drug (IND) sponsorship has transferred back to Geron.
+Geron assumed responsibility for this clinical trial in May of 2019.

 IMerge is a two-part clinical trial of imetelstat in transfusion dependent patients with Low or Intermediate-1 risk, also referred to as lower risk, MDS, who have relapsed after or are refractory to prior treatment with an ESA.
 Part 1 of IMerge was designed as a Phase 2, open label, single arm study to assess the efficacy and safety of imetelstat.
 Imetelstat was administered as an intravenous infusion at a starting dose of 7.5 mg/kg every four weeks in approximately 30 patients.
 The primary endpoint is the rate of red blood cell (RBC) transfusion independence (TI) for any consecutive period of eight weeks or longer, or 8-week RBC-TI rate.
 Key secondary endpoints include the rate of RBC-TI lasting at least 24 weeks, or 24-week RBC-TI rate, and the rate of hematologic improvement-erythroid (HI-E), defined as a reduction of at least four units of RBC transfusions over eight weeks compared with the prior RBC transfusion burden.